dfredborg/AIDevelopmentWithoutFilters/common/Implementation.md

 | ID | Name | Description |
 | :--- | :--- | :--- |
 | 50107 | `DEF Webshop Processing` | Contains logic to validate staging data and create `Sales Header` / `Sales Line`. |

-## Questions & Clarifications

-Before proceeding with the detailed AL coding, the following points need clarification:

-1.  **Field Mapping:**
-    *   Which specific fields from the webshop need to be mapped to the Sales Header? (e.g., External Document No., Requested Delivery Date, Ship-to Address details).
-    *   How should we identify the Customer? (e.g., by Email, Phone No., or a specific Webshop ID stored in a custom field on the Customer card?)
-    *   How should we identify Items? (e.g., by No., GTIN, or Vendor Item No.?)

-2.  **Error Handling:**
-    *   Should the system send an email notification to an administrator when a staging record fails to process?
-    *   Do we need a retry mechanism for specific types of errors (e.g., record locking)?

-3.  **API Authentication:**
-    *   Will the external webshop use OAuth2 or Basic Auth (Web Service Access Key)?
-This affects how we document the connection setup, though not necessarily the AL code itself.

-4.  **Sales Document Type:**
-    *   Should these be created as `Sales Orders` or `Sales Quotes` initially?

-5.  **Number Series:**
-    *   Should the created Sales Documents use the standard Number Series, or should we try to force the Webshop Order ID as the Sales Order No. (if compatible)?